The Weather Station: History

 The band's third album, Loyalty, was recorded at La Frette studios near Paris, France, with Afie Jurvanen and Robbie Lackritz, who have worked on albums with Bahamas, Feist, Zeus, and Jason Collett.
 Loyalty was released on May 5, 2015, on Paradise of Bachelors (U.S. and worldwide) and Outside Music (Canada).

-The self-titled 4th studio album was released in October 2017, on the Paradise of Bachelors (U.S. and worldwide) and Outside Music (Canada).
+The self-titled fourth studio album was released in October 2017, on the Paradise of Bachelors (U.S. and worldwide) and Outside Music (Canada).
 The 11 tracks are purest indie folk.
-On 18 October 2018, Live At Union was released independently as a limited edition available on Bandcamp.
+On October 18, 2018, Live At Union was released independently as a limited edition available on Bandcamp.

-The band's fifth album Ignorance was released worldwide on Fat Possum Records on 5 February 2021 and a small part (digital or vinyl only) on Next Door Records in Canada.
+The band's fifth album Ignorance was released worldwide on Fat Possum Records on February 5, 2021, and a small part (digital or vinyl only) on Next Door Records in Canada.
 The ten tracks were recorded with two percussionists, a saxophonist and a flutist, plus bass, keys, and guitar.
 Songwriter Tamara Lindeman wrote and produced all the songs.
 The album's theme is based on Lindeman's contemplation of the global climate crisis.
-Lindeman explained album's title in an NPR interview as "about this process of moving through denial into understanding".
+Lindeman explained the album's title in an NPR interview as being "about this process of moving through denial into understanding".
 It was shortlisted for the 2021 Polaris Music Prize and nominated for a 2022 Juno Award.

 On March 4, 2022, the band released their sixth album, How Is It That I Should Look at the Stars, also through Fat Possum.
 The album consists of ten songs written simultaneously with those on Ignorance but deemed too dissimilar to be included on that album; Lindeman called the album "the moon to Ignorances sun".
 The album was recorded in March 2020 in Toronto.
 It was nominated for a 2023 Juno Award.

-The Weather Station's seventh album, Humanhood, was released everywhere on January 17th, 2025.
+The Weather Station's seventh album, Humanhood, was released everywhere on January 17, 2025.
+The album was longlisted for the 2025 Polaris Music Prize, and was a Juno Award nominee for Adult Alternative Album of the Year at the Juno Awards of 2026.